coreymaps/cs/content/authors/corey/_index.md

 - Visitors
 ---

 I use remote sensing to study terrestrial hydrologic processes and associated human impacts.
-Where earth science and geopolitics abut, I seek to develop insights from remote sensing observations that both support scientific research in terrestrial hydrology and diplomatic accountability in the management and monitoring of increasingly scarce freshwater resources.
+Where earth science and geopolitics abut, I seek to develop insights from remote sensing observations that support scientific research in terrestrial hydrology and diplomatic accountability in the management and monitoring of increasingly scarce freshwater resources.

 I was born and raised in Berkeley, CA.